• Evolving Organisations ORD2HM101-3018 27.03.2023-19.05.2023 5 (MASALE, ...) +-

 Students requesting for RPL (recognition of prior learning) should prepare their applications (with the help of their tutoring teachers or Sanna Heiniö) and send them to Johanna Vuori by 20 March, 2023

-Assessment components and their weights:
+Assessment components in the portfolio and their weights:

-Final assignment 50%
+Final assignment 20%

 Evaluation is based on reaching the learning outcomes